-Standard Issue: This medically underwritten coverage is very affordable and ideal for consumers who are in good health.
-So if you are elderly with a whole host of medical issues this is definitely NOT the route for you.
-Typical coverage is usually $10,000 and up and depending on the product, many insurance companies have minimum coverage amounts of $25,000.
-Generally speaking, these traditional policies are more desirable because the underwriting is thorough and they come with better options and guarantees.
-If however, you’re looking for a smaller face amount to cover a cremation, you may find the next type of final expense insurance a better fit
+Generally speaking, medically underwritten policies are more desirable because the underwriting is based on a blood and urine test (The Gold Standard) and such they come with better options and guarantees.
+If however, you’re looking for a smaller face amount (ie. $5000) to cover a cremation, you may find the next type of final expense insurance a better fit

 No Medical Exam Life Insurance: This is the route I recommend for 90% of my final expense clients.
 Typically when we start thinking about buying a life insurance burial policy, we’re in our 60’s and 70’s.
 Many of us have developed health or medical issues which will result in a rating or decline of coverage should we go the traditional route.
 These issues may include high blood pressure, high cholesterol, diabetes, a history of heart problems and stroke, etc. No medical coverage is a great option to cover the cost of a funeral for the following reasons:

 - Coverage can be put in place quickly

 - Coverage amounts from as low as $5000 up to $350,000